Anomalies

 Refresh the page to update information about the anomaly.

 Add an Assignee to an anomaly so that users know who is investigating the anomaly.
 Only users with permissions to the Anomalies feature can be added as an assignee.
 There is a maximum of five assignees per anomaly.
 Assignees do not receive email notifications.
+To set up email notification recipients, see Sensor Notifications.

 NOTE: You can delete assignees by hovering over the assignee icon on the Assigned To tile.

 The Systems table shows all systems affected by the anomaly.
 Use the drop down list to filter based on system status.
+By default, this table shows systems with the Active Status.
+If there are no systems with that status, the table defaults to All Statuses.

 An anomalous system can have one of three statuses: